Welcome your new customers with these onboarding email scripts.

 Onboarding templates proven to retain new customers (because we use them ourselves)

 The goal of our new user onboarding emails is to help users get as much value from Groove as possible, and ultimately convince them to become a paying customer.

-There are a number of behavior-based triggers and secondary sequences in our onboarding flow, but today, we’ll focus on the primary ones; the onboarding sequence that most users go through.
+There are a number of behavior-based triggers and secondary sequences in our onboarding flow.
+In this post, however, we’ll focus on the onboarding emails themselves.